Femodene

 If you experience any side effects which may impair your cognitive ability, refrain from driving or operating machinery until you feel that it is safe for you to do so.

-Can I Drink Alcohol while taking Femodene?
+Can I Drink Alcohol While Taking Femodene?

 While alcohol is unlikely to interfere with the effectiveness of the pill, drinking alcohol may increase your risk of suffering from side effects such as stomach aches, headaches and nausea.

-In some women, acne symptoms have improved while taking combined hormonal contraceptives.
-If you have any questions or concerns about how your body might respond to Femodene, speak to your doctor or a pharmacist.
+If you have any questions or concerns about how your body may respond to Femodene, consult your doctor or pharmacist.

-How do I take Femodene?
+How Should I Store Femodene?

 Treatment information